 Different objects of assurance

 Similarly one can be sure about different things.
 One may be sure about things concerning Christ, and one may be sure about things concerning oneself, and others.

 Peter was sure that Jesus was the Christ, the Son of God Jn 6:69 and Jesus assured him that this conviction or assurance came from His Father in heaven Mat 16:16-17.
 This was not the direct testimony of the Holy Spirit to Peter’s spirit, but the teaching of Jesus informing and assuring him of something that he did not know.
 It is recorded in Scripture for our benefit and for our use to examine ourselves.

 The disciples were sure that Jesus knew all things and had come from God Jn 16:30.

 Some people are sure that they are saved and will go to heaven; and Jesus says that some of them are deceived.
 Some have this assurance through an experience and others through self-examination by the Word of God.
 Scripture exhorts us to make our calling and election sure 2Pe 1:10.
 There is a difference between making it sure to ourselves and making it sure to others.
 Confusion reigns by a failure to notice these distinctions.

 Some people are sure that they are saved but not sure about getting to heaven; this is Arminian or Semi-Pelagian theology, which teaches that a saved person may fall from grace.
 Yet such a person claims to believe Jesus Christ is his Saviour, but what sort of salvation is this if one can lose it?
 What sort of assurance is this?
-Assurance of salvation, for Arminians, is not the same as assurance of getting to heaven, which is hardly assurance at all.
+For Arminians, assurance of salvation is not the same as assurance of getting to heaven, which is hardly assurance at all.